M-arcus/cloudron-docs/knowledgebase/docs/hosting-provider.md

 ## Security

-* The domain configuration (`dnsconfig`) of the domain is not visible to the customer.

-* The backup configuration (`backupconfig`) is not visible to the customer.
+* Each Customers' data is completely isolated to the VM.

-* The wildcard TLS certs are not visible to the customer and are not part of the backups.

 * Customers do not require SSH access to their servers for installing and managing apps.

-* Each Customers' data is completely isolated to the VM.
+If you give SSH access to customers, then please be aware that they can access the database to view any pre-setup domain and backup configuration.

+* Any pre-setup domain and backup configuration is locked and not configurable by the customer.